Subsidence and your home insurance.

 How to check for subsidence in your home

-Watch for cracks appearing
+Watch for cracks appearing and growing

 Check your windows and doors close properly